rklancer/Smartgraphs/README.md

 after making changes ...

-- testing the config: `apachectl configtest`
+- test the config: `apachectl configtest`

+(apachectl may complain that the directory `/opt/local/www/dummy` doesn't exist.
+You can create it if you like, possibly at an alternate location of your choosing.)

-- restarting apache:  `sudo apachectl restart`
+- restart apache:  `sudo apachectl restart`

+(For more instructions, set <http://shapeshed.com/journal/setting_up_local_websites_on_snow_leopard/>.)

 And, finally, edit your `/etc/hosts` file to include the following line:

     127.0.0.1       sc.local

 ### Start the development server